 One goal of this plan is to implement a bike network through the Downtown Core connecting to the pathways outside of the core.
-A network of sharrows on lower volume streets (Projects A1-A6) along with protected bike lanes in 2nd Avenue from 1st Street to 6th Street is proposed that connects to the Wood River Trail, the Warm Springs Cycle Track, and the Sun Valley Trail as well as connecting downtown destinations.
+A network of sharrows on lower volume streets (Projects A1-A6) along with protected bike lanes in 2nd Avenue from 1st Street to 6th Street is proposed.
+The proposed network connects to the Wood River Trail, the Warm Springs Cycle Track, the Sun Valley Trail, and downtown destinations.
 A plan to supplement the current Ketchum wayfinding system is needed to include the sharrows system.
 These projects follow suggestions in the Downtown Ketchum Master Plan and the Blaine County Community Bicycle and Pedestrian Master Plan.
-The design and installation of these sharrows should follow the recommendations outlined in the Blaine County Community Bicycle and Pedestrian Master Plan.
+The design and installation of these sharrows should follow the recommendations outlined in the Blaine County Community Bicycle and Pedestrian.

-Project A7 proposes installing a 12' wide separated pathway parallel to SH-75 from the Knob Hill Area to connect with the Wood River Trail at Saddle Road, providing connections to the proposed sharrows at 9th Street, following a suggestion from the Blaine County Community Bicycle and Pedestrian Master Plan.
-This project will need to be coordinated with ITD.
+Project A7 proposes installing a 12' wide separated pathway parallel to SH-75 from the Knob Hill Area to connect with the Wood River Trail at Saddle Road.
+This would provide connections to the proposed sharrows at 9th Street, following a suggestion from the Blaine County Community Bicycle and Pedestrian Master Plan.
+This project will need to be coordinated with ITD and it is recommended a cost/benefit analysis be completed as part of the project to verify it is feasible and fundable.